sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-schedule/prometheus-metrics.md

   sensu-prometheus-collector   //assets.bonsai.sensu.io/.../sensu-prometheus-collector_1.3.2_linux_amd64.tar.gz     aca56fa
 {{< /code >}}

-### Add a Sensu check to complete the pipeline
+### Add a Sensu check that references the pipeline

-To add the [check][13] definition that uses the Sensu Prometheus Collector dynamic runtime asset, run:
+To add the [check][13] definition that uses the Sensu Prometheus Collector dynamic runtime asset and your `prometheus_metrics_workflows` pipeline, run:

 {{< language-toggle >}}